AlmubdyMutaikhan/Frontend-React-JS-calculator/README.md

 # Try it!
 > https://qwasar-react-calc.herokuapp.com/

-## description
+## Description
-> Sample implementation of electronic calculator on the web using React.js framework.
+> Sample implementation of electronic calculator on the web with basic functionalities using React.js framework.

+## UX of calculator / How to use ?
+* Behaves as electronic calculator.
+* Select firstnumber -> select operator -> select second number and click '=' to process calculation.
+* After selecting number or operator display is set as 0 and waits for new value.
+* To process calculate click '=' button.
+* If you want to perform operations further and more, select next math operation.
+Calculation is processed automatically.
+* CE button is used to remove last entered character.
+* Clear button is used to reset values and clear the display.

 ## Local Setup